 College Workstudy is a program administered by the Financial Aid Office, and is part of the student's financial aid package.
 Workstudy funding is provided by the federal or state government.
 A student's eligibility for workstudy is determined by the Financial Aid Office, based on information provided on the FAFSA.
 Although it is awarded much like Pell Grants and other forms of aid, the method for receiving the money you have been awarded for Workstudy is slightly different.
 It works basically like any other job; the student is paid bi-weekly for the hours actually worked.
 The paycheck is issued directly to the student; it is not applied to the student's account.
 The student may continue to work until the total amount of the award is exhausted.
-Students earn the hourly minimum wage; tutors and students working off campus earn $8.50 per hour.
-The student may be eligible for a $.25 hour increase at the end of the term, based on a positive performance evaluation.
+Workstudy students earn $10 per hour.

 Workstudy is an excellent opportunity for both the student and the employer.
 It allows